lemonspurple/STM-USB-App/README.md

 # Tkinter USB App

-This project is a Tkinter-based application designed to establish a USB connection with an ESP32 device.
-It allows users to choose between two main functionalities: MEASURE and ADJUST.
-The application provides real-time feedback from the ESP32 and offers a user-friendly interface for managing tasks.
+This project is a Tkinter-based application designed to establish a USB connection with the ESP32 device on 500 EURO RTM.

-## Features

-- Establishes a USB connection with an ESP32 device.
-- Real-time display of responses from the ESP32.
-- User can select between MEASURE, ADJUST, PARAMETER and Tools functionalities.

 ## Setup Instructions